-However most home cooks don't really know how to cook a cannellini and whether soaking them for hours or overnight and then boiling them for a good amount of time really makes a difference in the end product.
-Most bean experts agree - dried beans need a lot of attention.
-But here is a way I have found to cut out a few steps that make the preparation of the cannellini a quicker cook.
-There are a few on-line sites that offer tips on how to do this.
-The method I use is posted on a site called Delishably.
-It's called How to Quick Cook White Beans Without Soaking.
-I use dried artisan Italian cannellini beans from Umbria because nothing compares to the generational cultivation of these beans in quality, flavor and aroma.
+However most home cooks don't really know how to cook dried beans and whether soaking them for hours or overnight and then boiling them for a good amount of time really makes a difference in the end product.
+Here is a way to make the preparation of borlotti beans a quicker cook.
+I use dried artisan Italian beans from Umbria, a region of Italy known for the exceptional growing of legumes, because nothing compares to the generational cultivation of these beans in quality, flavor and aroma.
 You can definitely taste the difference.
 It's like being in an Italian kitchen in the countryside.
-Here is the method.

 Put 1 lb of dried beans in a pot.
 Cover with 8 cups of cold water.
 Place on stove on "high" setting.
 Soon the beans will be moving and float to the top.
 Wait until the beans are in a rolling boil.
 Boil 2 minutes.
 Take off heat and put a lid on the pot.
 Let sit for at least 20-30 minutes.
 Drain water off beans and rinse them in cold water.
 Your beans are now ready to use in any recipe calling for "soaked beans."